Website visitors rarely wait for a sales rep anymore.

 Product-led sales motions | Weak fit because experimentation and routing change often |

-Why teams look for Qualified alternatives: Cost, Salesforce lock-in, and setup complexity
+Why teams look for Qualified alternatives: Salesforce lock-in and setup complexity

 Before getting into specific limitations, let’s look at what users say in reviews.
 Across G2, Reddit, and community discussions, the same themes appear again and again.